-- 2.13 Bloor's lack of confidence in EBC's housing numbers is further supported with reference to the site to the north and east of Winchester Street (Uplands Farm), which is proposed to deliver 375 homes.
-Within draft policy S3, section 1 part a (vii), the site is referred to as a strategic site with planning permission.
-However, this is not the case and planning permission is yet to be achieved (O/18/83698).
-This reduces, somewhat, the certainty that this site can be relied upon to deliver the quantum suggested. - 2.14 Further the land west of Horton Heath (1,400 homes) and west of Woodhouse Lane (605 homes) are yet to receive reserved matters consent.
-There is therefore no certainty that the 2,005 homes proposed across both sites can be achieved as the sites have not been subject to detailed design through the reserved matters process to establish the final development quantum. - 2.15 If these levels of uncertainty and inconsistencies are still apparent within the draft plan and associated evidence base, then Bloor considers that there is a pressing need for the Inspector to further examine the robustness of the housing numbers and proposed allocations.
-Greater flexibility and resilience is required, through additional allocations.
+2.11 It should also be noted that the site to the north and east of Winchester Street (Uplands Farm), which is proposed to deliver 375 homes within draft policy S3, section 1 part a (vii), does not yet have planning permission, despite being referred

+- to as such.
+Further the land west of Horton Heath (1,400 homes) and west of Woodhouse Lane (605 homes) are yet to receive reserved matters consent.
+There is therefore currently no certainty that the homes proposed across these sites can be achieved as the sites have not been subject to detailed design through the reserved matters process to establish the final development quantum. - 2.12 If these levels of uncertainty and inconsistencies are still apparent within the draft plan and associated evidence base, then this highlights that there is a pressing need for the Inspector to further examine the robustness of the housing numbers and proposed allocations.